Budget Kitchen Makeover

 - I updated the flooring a few years ago using groutable vinyl tile

 Things I Almost Did, Then Didn’t:

 - I was able to add a little shiplap into my life for about $20 and I really wanted to use SUBWAY TILE somewhere.
-I purchased metal peel and stick subway tile from Menards and was prepared to use them on my coffee bar area when I decided it just wasn’t worth it.
+Having purchased metal peel and stick subway tile from Menards, I was prepared to use them on my coffee bar area when I decided it just wasn’t worth it.
 I couldn’t justify the price for a spot that was almost completely covered by coffee pots!

 Supply List and Paint Colors

 - Liquid Sander (Deglosser) for the Cabinets: Home Depot or find it on Amazon

 - Benjamin Moore Paint in White Dove (upper cabinets and shiplap)